-As of October 19th, some states with low rates of the disease are on the exempt list: New Hampshire, Connecticut, New York, Maine, Washington DC, New Jersey, Washington, California, Hawaii and Vermont.
-Both Massachusetts residents and visitors, including college students heading to campus for the start of their fall semesters, must comply with the new policies.
+As of November 13th, some states with low rates of the disease are on the exempt list: New Hampshire, Maine, Hawaii and Vermont.
+Both Massachusetts residents and visitors, including college students, must comply with the new policies.
 More information is available here. https://www.mass.gov/info-details/covid-19-travel-order

 Massachusetts is currently in Phase 3 of the Reopening Massachusetts plan.

 Youth sports and outdoor recreation

 Fishing, hunting & boating